What You Should Know About This Degree

 Similarly, if you want to become a nurse anesthetist or nurse midwife, you’ll probably need to commit to some on-campus work.
 For more details, see our Best Online Nursing Degrees.

-You’ll also want to double check whether the program you’re interested in is a RN or BSN-entry program.
-While some MSN degrees allow registered nurses to apply without having earned a BSN first, many require that intermediary step.
+- Do you need a BSN?
+While some MSN programs allow registered nurses to apply without having earned a BSN first, many require that intermediary step.